Philippines to patrol disputed shoal despite China protest

-CAVITE, Philippines (AP) — The Philippine defense chief says the military will continue its aerial patrols of a Chinese-held shoal near the South China Sea despite protests from Beijing over the flights, especially using Japanese-donated aircraft.
+CAVITE, Philippines (AP) — The Philippine military said Monday it will continue aerial patrols of a Chinese-held shoal near the South China Sea despite protests from Beijing over the flights, especially using Japanese-donated aircraft.

-A Philippine official said China raised concerns over the patrols, including one that used a Japanese-donated TC-90 plane, when Chinese and Philippine officials met to discuss their territorial disputes in Manila last month.
+“No, we will not.
+Those areas are within our EEZ.
+They’re the ones who have no rights there,” Lorenzana said.

-Japan turned over the last three of five TC-90 aircraft to the Philippines on Monday.
+China raised concerns over the patrols, including one that used a Japanese-donated TC-90 plane, when Chinese and Philippine officials met in Manila last month to discuss their territorial disputes in the South China Sea, said a Philippine official who was involved in the meeting.

 Most Read Nation & World Stories